Health and Wellness Programs

 The risks of opioid use increase the longer you take them and include the development of:

-- tolerance (medication becomes less effective as your body gets used to the drug)
+- Tolerance (medication becomes less effective as your body gets used to the drug)

-- physical dependence (you may experience withdrawal symptoms when stopped)
+- Physical dependence (you may experience withdrawal symptoms when stopped)

-- addiction (substance use disorder that can result in overdose, brain damage and death)
+- Addiction (substance use disorder that can result in overdose, brain damage and death)

 HAP covers treatments for substance use disorders.
 Treatment may involve counseling and/or prescription medication.
 Please call HAP Customer Service for more information about covered treatment options.